kshedden/dstream/README.md

 holds a rectangular array of data in which the columns are variables and the rows are cases or observations.
 The Dstream framework facilitates processing data of this type.
-One important application is feeding data into statistical modeling tools such as regression analysis.
+One important application for this package is feeding data into statistical modeling tools such as regression analysis.

 Dstream is designed to work with large datasets, where it is not